vlad17/runlmc/README.md

 * Zero-mean only for now.
 * Check out the [latest documentation](http://runlmc.readthedocs.io/en/latest/)
 * Check out the *Dev Stuff* section below for installation requirements.
-* Currently, input dimension can be no more than two.
-Arbitrary input dimension is planned, but the number of active dimensions in each kernel would still be capped at two (though a model can have multiple different kernels depending on different subsets of the dimensions).
+* Accepts arbitrary input dimensions is planned, but the number of active dimensions in each kernel must still be capped at two (though a model can have multiple different kernels depending on different subsets of the dimensions).

 ## A note on GPy